Lightweight Learning from Actuation-Space Demonstrations via Flow Matching for Whole-Body Soft Robotic Grasping: Methodology

 \subsubsection{Rectified Flow}

 Rectified Flow (RF)~\cite{rflow,flowmatching} is a generative flow-matching framework that learns a continuous flow field to transform noise into data, offering a fast and stable alternative to diffusion-based training~\cite{ddpm}.
 The overall training and inference pipeline of the RF model is illustrated in Fig.~\ref{fig:model_architecture}.
-Originally proposed in computer vision, RF has demonstrated a strong ability to capture complex and multimodal distributions, enabling more robust and generalizable control than conventional imitation or reinforcement learning \cite{zhang2025flowpolicy}.
 Let $U_1 \sim \Pi_{\text{data}}$ denote an expert training sample, and $U_0 \sim \mathcal{N}(0,\mathbb{I})$ a Gaussian noise sample.
 RF learns a vector field $v_\tau(U_\tau)$ that continuously transports $U_0$ to $U_1$ over the normalized flow time $\tau \in [0,1]$, governed by the ordinary differential equation:

 A simple and natural target for this flow is the straight-line interpolation between $U_0$ and $U_1$:

 Here, $(U_1 - U_0)$ represents the target action flow, which means the ideal transport direction from noise to data in the action space.
 RF parameterizes the flow field using a neural network $v_\theta(U_\tau, \tau, o)$, where $\theta$ are learnable parameters and $o$ denotes task-specific conditions.
 The model is optimized using the mean squared error (MSE) between the predicted and target action flows: